CODE FOR COACHES

 4. Teach your child that honest effort is an important victory.

 5. Help your child work toward skill improvements and good sportsmanship.

-6. Never ridicule or yell at your child for making a mistake.
+6. Parents and spectators can take the fun out of soccer for the kids by continually yelling or screaming from the sidelines.
+Any cheering from the sidelines should be without criticism or instruction.
+Never ridicule or yell at your child for making a mistake.
 Be generous with your praise.
 This will reduce anxiety and increase their self-confidence.

 7. Remember that children learn best by example.
 Applaud good plays by your team and the opponents.

 8. Instead of yelling criticism, recognize specific instances of good play and praise an individual player.

 9. Never ridicule or yell at the referees.
 Only the coaches are allowed to talk to the referees during or after the game.

 10. No coaching from the sidelines.
 Let the coach provide instructions to your child during the game.

 11. Support all efforts to remove verbal and physical abuse from children’s sporting activities.